stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

 10. Multi Tenant Operator (MTO) deploys the Template resources to tenant namespaces based on selector defined in TemplateGroupInstance.

 11. Multi Tenant Operator (MTO) creates a role in Vault with namespace name.
-This role binds the read policy with service account on the cluster.
-This allows service account used by SecretStore to access Tenant key/value secret data.

 12. Multi Tenant Operator (MTO) binds Service Account (with `stakater.com/vault-access: 'true'` label) and Policy with Role.
 Later, External Secrets Operator uses this Service Account to instantiate request to Vault for secret data.